janengelmohr/App2SystemMover/README.md

 TODO:

--> implement "dangerous mode" which let's the user move really basic apps (e.g. phone, etc)
+-> enhance "dangerous mode" as the string check for "priv-app" is insufficient

 -> implement "ROM mode"